 But it's not only the size of the cars around Iceland, however, that visitors notice; it's also the fact that people seem to park everywhere and anywhere.

-There is even an Icelandic Facebook site that posts pictures of the worst parked cars around the country on a daily basis.
+There is even an Icelandic Facebook site that posts pictures of the country's worst parked cars daily.

 One place you will not, or should not, see super jeeps is off-road.
 Off-road driving in Iceland, across the lava, moss, and even the snow and black sands, is illegal, with enormous fines and a possible prison sentence attached.

 Nudity is a very normal thing in Iceland.
-This may not come as a scary surprise to other Northern Europeans, particularly Nordic, Baltic or German readers, but others, particularly those from North America, should be given fair warning.
+This routine nakedness may not be a scary surprise to other Northern Europeans, particularly Nordic, Baltic or German readers.
+Still, others, particularly those from North America, should be given fair warning.

 While showering before swimming is a normal exercise around the world, few places insist you do it naked and, in some cases, publicly.

 There is nothing sexual or perverse about it.
-In fact, most people just get naked, showered, and on with it.
+In fact, most people just get naked, shower and move on.

-If the thought of it embarrasses you, the best course of action is definitely to simply grit your teeth, close your eyes and do it, as there are few things less humiliating than an Icelander demanding you take your clothes off and wash more thoroughly in front of a room of strangers.
+If the thought of it embarrasses you, the best course of action is definitely to simply grit your teeth, close your eyes and do it., There are few things less humiliating than an Icelander demanding you take your clothes off and wash more thoroughly in front of a room of strangers.